calculix/CalculiX-Examples/Setup.md

 #### GE Distribution

-If you use the GE distribution of CalculiX, the right spot to modify the path variables is `<GEhome>\etc\CalculiXWindowsEnvironment.bat`.
+If you use the [GE distribution of CalculiX](https://github.com/GeneralElectric/CalculiX), the right spot to modify the path variables is `<GEhome>\etc\CalculiXWindowsEnvironment.bat`.
 Add these settings:
 ```
 set PROJECT=<exampledir>
 set PATH=%PROJECT%\Scripts;%PATH%
 ```
+You should run the examples in the CalculiXWindowsShell, provided with the distribution.

 ### Linux Setup